Special offer

 The objectives of ethics audits

 Without regular ethics audits, incidents or unethical behaviour might go unseen and therefore remain unaddressed.
-As such, illegal activities or unscrupulous behaviour are not uncovered and might continue and put the organisation at risk.
+Inappropriate behaviour may go unnoticed and could create challenges for the organisation.

 When an organisation conducts regular ethics audits, they are able to spot behaviours that fail to comply with the guidance provided.
 They can also pinpoint any gaps within their documentation that might need to be filled.